 Since the act of drawing from a seated position has so many different variables, I offer these pointers for your dry-fire practice.
 Ideally, when practicing, have a friend watch you for movement or have a large mirror in front of you to check yourself.
 Keep in mind these things: surprise, speed and violence of action.

-Remember, the mind won’t go where the body has never been.
+Remember, the body won’t go where the mind has never been.
 I have never had a deadly force encounter; however, I often play over scenarios in my head, imagining what I would do in the same situation.
 The next step is to build up confidence in both shooting skills and your ability to draw the gun stealthily, which will improve your overall situational awareness, too.

 When on the range, increase your situational awareness by practicing distant and close-in shots with various sized targets.
 At home, find out the best technique for drawing in relation to each way you carry, and apply those methods in different each situations you may encounter.